PFarrokhi/enhanced-eAFH/Required Zephyr files/README.md

-# Steps to install zephyr RTOS on windows
+# Steps to install Zephyr RTOS on windows for an example run
 For building your zephyr RTOS on windows, just run a "Command Prompt" terimnal in your installation directory and run the following commands one-by-one.

 ## Install west: